-On completing this course you should be able to read and understand literature where these procedures are reported, select the appropriate statistical procedure for research, run the procedure, and report the results from an informed base of understanding.
+After completing this course you should be able to read and understand literature where these procedures are reported, select appropriate statistical procedures for research, run procedures, and report results from an informed base of understanding.

-Day 2: Reliability, Correlations, Controlling for Confounding Variables, Chi Squares, and T-tests.
+Reliability, Correlations, Controlling for Confounding Variables, Chi-Square, t-tests.

-Day 4: Simple Regression, Multiple Regression, Discriminate Analysis and Factor Analysis.
+Simple Regression, Multiple Regression, Discriminate Analysis, Factor Analysis.

-- Frequency based statistics of Chi-Square Goodness of Fit and Chi-Square Test of Association.
+- Frequency-based statistics of Chi-Square Goodness of Fit and the Test of Association

-- Parametric test of difference statistics of T-tests, ANOVA, ANCOVA, MANOVA, and MANCOVA.
-Factorial analysis with multiple independent variables will also be covered along with Repeated Measures ANOVA.
+- Parametric test of difference statistics: t-tests, ANOVA, ANCOVA, MANOVA, MANCOVA.
+Factorial analysis with multiple independent variables will also be covered along with repeated measures ANOVA

 Aron A, Coups E, Aron EN (2013).
 Statistics for the Behavioral and Social Sciences: Pearson New International Edition: A Brief Course.
 Pearson Higher Education.